0xzhouchenyu/0xzhouchenyu.github.io/_pages/about.md

 - Teaching Assistant:

-  - MGTS3401: Data Structure, by Prof. Qi Deng at SJTU (2024 Autumn)
+  - MGTS3401: Data Structure, by Prof. Qi Deng and Prof. Kai Wang at SJTU (2024 Autumn)

+  - AI1006: Artificial Intelligence and Humanities, by Prof. Dongdong Ge, Prof. Qi Deng and Prof. Huikang Liu at SJTU (2024 Autumn)